 - Paints and paint thinners

 Some of these items are dangerous for anyone to move in a vehicle, and you are better off replacing them in your new home.
 Other items you should handle yourself are important documents, jewelry, and other valuables.
+If you are looking to move designer installations, make sure to discuss your ideas with your moving company ahead of time so they can prepare accordingly.
 Moving can be overwhelming and stressful.

 With the right steps taken ahead of time, you can make the process much smoother.
 One of these steps is hiring professional movers to get the job done faster.
+We also offer our services in New Jersey and Kentucky.
+If you’re moving from NJ to Kentucky, be sure to familiarize the movers with the parking situation at your new home.
 For a moving quote, call us today.
 To learn more about how to prepare for movers, take a look at our infographic below.